raynaldmo/d9book/book/blocks.md

 More at [block api documentation on Drupal.org](https://api.drupal.org/api/drupal/core%21modules%21block%21block.api.php/10)

 ## Annotations vs PHP Attributes
-As of PHP 8.1, the PHP has native support for attributes that are compatible with Drupal’s plugin system.
+As of version 8.1, PHP has native support for attributes that are compatible with Drupal’s `plugin` system.
 Consequently, Drupal will transition from the use of annotations to PHP attributes, to supply metadata and configuration for plugins.
-Drupal currently supports both annotations and attributes
+Drupal currently supports both annotations and attributes.

-The ability to use attributes for plugins was first introduced in Drupal 10.2.0.
-At a minimum, any code using attributes will have to be in a Drupal 10.2+ project.
+The ability to use attributes for plugins was first introduced in Drupal 10.2.0 so any code using attributes will have to be in a Drupal 10.2 or later project.

 Read more at the [PHP Attributes for Drupal Plugins at Drupalize.me - Feb 2024 ](https://drupalize.me/blog/php-attributes-drupal-plugins)  Also see the [Attributes overview on php.net](https://www.php.net/manual/en/language.attributes.overview.php).